the-reno/the-reno.github.io/Science/complexity-of-prediction-edit.md

 Not because the laws disappeared.
 Because the number of interactions becomes enormous.

+lorenz started this idea.
-Two planets orbiting each other can remain stable for long periods.

-Add a third object and tiny differences start growing with time.
+another great idea is the relation of planets orbiting each other.take teo planets and they can remain stable for long periods but Add a third object and tiny differences start growing with time.

-known rules + small errors + time = fragile prediction

 The rules still work.
 Gravity still works.
 The equations still work.

-Prediction is the part that breaks.

----

-## Quantum Mechanics
+(lets go deeper in this and connect with next topic)

-Then physics becomes strange again.
+Then physics becomes strange again. try to connect with diferential equation and dluid mechanince

-At atomic scales, classical physics stops being enough.
+when we see At atomic scales, classical physics get even worts and the analysis need to be coonsider

 The equations stop predicting one exact outcome and start predicting probabilities.